It’s 2022…do you know where your website is?

 Is My Website ADA Compliant?

-Chances are, if you follow good SEO practices, your website is already ADA compliant.
+The spirit behind ADA compliant websites is making web content accessible.
+And chances are, if you follow good SEO practices, your website already does that.

-- Alt tags for images, videos, and audio files
+• Alt text for images, videos, and audio files

 These features (and many others) improve your site’s overall user experience (UX), which in turn improves your SEO and your ADA compliance.
 For a more in-depth analysis, companies such as AccessiBe and UserWay offer easy accessibility solutions.